matrix-org/gsoc/_projects/nheko-polish.md

 library as in the backend, which is based on Boost.Asio and Boost.Beast.
 Nheko does support E2EE and other advanced matrix features.

 Nheko added a lot of big features recently, but it is missing a lot of smaller features.
 This lack of smaller features pushes folks to Element and other clients.
-There are a lot of open GitHub issues for a lot of these feature, but for others they don't exist.
+There are a lot of open GitHub issues for a lot of these features, but for others they don't exist.
 Asking around should yield enough results.
 You can also just check, which features you are missing personally.
 An unordered list of what this could include:

 - Set and show canonical and secondary aliases for rooms.